 Once you have applied to Surrey we store your data within our student records system (SITS).
 A subset of this information will be transferred to other systems to support services you would expect from the University, e.g. Kinetics for accommodation and the University’s IT Registration system for your Surrey Self-Service account login.

 Where you declare a disability or health condition as part of your application, this will be shared with our Disability and Neurodiversity Service who will contact you to make reasonable adjustments.
 For further information, see the Disability and Neurodiversity Service privacy notice.

 Where you fit certain criteria, your data will be shared with our Widening Participation and Outreach (WP&O) team in the substantial public interest.
-For further information on how it will be used by this team, see the WP&O privacy notice.

 We also use the information you provide to compile statistics and conduct research in relation to enquirers, applicants and students for the purpose of planning, reviewing, managing and developing the University’s business (but not to make any decisions about you).